 She and her family love outdoor activities and have learned to appreciate the adventures that come up with little ones in tow (at least some of them).
 Amber’s favorite quote is taped to her computer: “The work will wait while you show the child the rainbow, but the rainbow will not wait while you do the work.”

-Kristine Jones, Mind Organization for Moms Manager, Friends Manager
+Kristine Jones, Mind Organization for Moms Team Member, Friends Manager

 Kristine and her husband are the parents of five children ages 10 to 1.
 She has lived most of her life in the Midwest and currently resides there now.
 While pregnant with her first child, she was pursuing a degree in microbiology and vowed to use latex gloves with each diaper change.
 Not many diapers and messes later, the glove idea had to be thrown out the window.
 She has since had ample opportunities to build a healthy immune system.